 How should I treat fever?

 - Breastfeed or give your baby formula often.
 You may want to consider an oral rehydration drink like Pedialyte for babies.
-If your child is weaned, encourage him to drink extra water.
+If your child is weaned, encourage them to drink extra water.
 Skip soda and caffeinated drinks, which can be dehydrating.

 What’s the best kind of thermometer for children?